MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Get-Started/quickstart-customize-reference-device.md

 This section provides steps to configure Custom Logon in Audit mode using DISM in your reference device sample.
 The steps apply to both physical device and virtual machine:

-1. Enable the Custom Logon feature by running the following command at an Administrative Command Prompt.
+1. Enable the Custom Logon feature by running the following command at Command Prompt with Administrator privileges.
 If prompted to restart, choose **No**:

     ```cmd
     Dism /online /enable-feature /featurename:Client-DeviceLockdown /featurename:Client-EmbeddedLogon